preble/pyprocgame/docs/overview.markdown

 ### Other Mode Features

 In some cases you may wish to respond to a switch event only after the switch has been in that state for a certain time period.
-The Mode class provides a means for accomplishing this easily using method names of the following form:
+The Mode class provides a means for accomplishing this with incredible ease -- just add a _for\_(time period)_ suffix to the normal switch method convention:

 - sw\_switchName\_active\_for\_500ms() -- called once switchName is active for 500 milliseconds
 - sw\_switchName\_inactive\_for\_3s() -- called once switchName is inactive for 3 seconds